Many older people prefer to stay in their existing home. Accessibility and maintenance are key factors in your ability to stay as long as you wish.

 Making modifications can be more difficult if you are renting, as you may need to have an agreement with your lessor to make changes.
 It is advisable to get an agreement in writing, detailing what fixtures are to be added or changed, who will be responsible for the cost, whether they need to be removed when you leave the property, and whether you will be reimbursed for the cost of the fixtures.

 More information on this and other items to consider can be found by moving through the other topic specific links.
-Alternatively, you can have a Housing Chat” with the Housing Information Line on 1300 135 500.
+Alternatively, you can have a chat with the Seniors Enquiry Line on 1300 135 500.
 We can provide you with resources and information on services in your chosen location, as well as tips or tricks to look out for.